-A small, local agency will know the area, know the local renting market - and perhaps even have similar properties on their books - and can get to the property quickly if they ever need to.
+A smaller agency will know the area, and the local renting market – and may perhaps even have similar properties on their books – and can get to the property quickly if they ever need to.

-A big, national agency - or even a letting agent that’s owned by an estate agency - might have more marketing resource to help rent out your property, and can be a better option for landlords looking to rent out multiple properties in different locations.
+A national agency,- or a lettings agency that’s owned by an estate agency, might have more marketing resource to help rent out your property, and can be a better option for landlords looking to rent out multiple properties in different locations.

 How are they going to advertise your property?

 When it comes to advertising, you might want to find out: